r8vnhill/pwsh-fun/README.md

 ├── modules/
 │   ├── Fun.Files/    # File inspection and transformation utilities
 │   └── Fun.Loader/   # Module loading/unloading infrastructure
-├── tests/            # Pester tests for all modules └── README.md         # You are here
+└── README.md         # You are here
 ```